Energy Revolution: The Adani Green Energy Gallery

 The centrepiece of the Energy Revolution experience is a kinetic sculpture entitled Only Breath.
 Created by artists Alexandra Carr and Colin Rennie from Torus Torus Studios, the installation represents the fusion between energy technology and natural processes and comprises a frame structure with multiple semi-transparent plates and two-way mirrors.
 As the sculpture slowly expands and retracts, spotlights were positioned around the piece to direct warm amber light onto the surfaces and cast shadows across the central area.

 Elsewhere in the gallery, visitors can view a huge quadrant from the Zero Energy Thermonuclear Assembly (ZETA), a nuclear fusion experiment by British scientists in the late 1950s.
-Here, dynamic light emanates out of the quadrant to create a sense of movement that subtly alludes to the power of the artifact.
+Here, dynamic light emanates out of the quadrant to create a sense of movement that subtly alludes to the power of the artefact.

 Another interactive display provides an opportunity to experience the full scale of a parabolic trough solar mirror, and in this space, the team offset the circular form of the trough with a vertical light box.
 The backlit wall emits a diffuse yellow glow to reference the energising force of the sun and bounce light onto the soffit above.
 The space is further intensified by linear projectors mounted above the lightbox, angled to direct light onto the trough and form golden pools of light on the floor.